appcelerator-developer-relations/appc-sample-geocoder/README.md

-# Titanium Alloy Geocoder Sample
+# Titanium Geocoder Sample
-This is a Titanium Mobile sample app that uses native maps to plot locations.
-With it you can forward geocode addresses to add them as annotations, and reverse geocode your current position or via a longpress on the map.
+This is a Titanium sample app demonstrating maps, geolocation and (reverse) geocoding.
+Enter an address to geocode or longpress on the map to reverse geocode and drop a pin on the map.
+As you start the app your current location will be marked with a pin which displays the reverse geocoded address.

 ![screenshots](documentation/screenshots.png)